guidoism/escape/inspiration/jonesforth.md

 ## INTRODUCTION

-FORTH is one of those alien languages which most working programmers regard in the same way as Haskell, LISP, and so on.
+Forth is one of those alien languages which most working programmers regard in the same way as Haskell, LISP, and so on.
 Something so strange that they'd rather any thoughts of it just go away so they can get on with writing this paying code.
 But that's wrong and if you care at all about programming then you should at least understand all these languages, even if you will never use them.

 LISP is the ultimate high-level language, and features from LISP are being added every decade to the more common languages.
-But FORTH is in some ways the ultimate in low level programming.
+But Forth is in some ways the ultimate in low level programming.
 Out of the box it lacks features like dynamic memory management and even strings.
 In fact, at its primitive level it lacks even basic concepts like IF-statements and loops.

-Why then would you want to learn FORTH?
+Why then would you want to learn Forth?
 There are several very good reasons.
-First and foremost, FORTH is minimal.
-You really can write a complete FORTH in, say, 2000 lines of code.
-I don't just mean a FORTH program, I mean a complete FORTH operating system, environment and language.
-You could boot such a FORTH on a bare PC and it would come up with a prompt where you could start doing useful work.
-The FORTH you have here isn't minimal and uses a Linux process as its 'base PC' (both for the purposes of making it a good tutorial).
+First and foremost, Forth is minimal.
+You really can write a complete Forth in, say, 2000 lines of code.
+I don't just mean a Forth program, I mean a complete Forth operating system, environment and language.
+You could boot such a Forth on a bare PC and it would come up with a prompt where you could start doing useful work.
+The Forth you have here isn't minimal and uses a Linux process as its 'base PC' (both for the purposes of making it a good tutorial).
 It's possible to completely understand the system.
 Who can say they completely understand how Linux works, or gcc?

-Secondly FORTH has a peculiar bootstrapping property.
-By that I mean that after writing a little bit of assembly to talk to the hardware and implement a few primitives, all the rest of the language and compiler is written in FORTH itself.
-Remember I said before that FORTH lacked IF-statements and loops?
-Well of course it doesn't really because such a lanuage would be useless, but my point was rather that IF-statements and loops are written in FORTH itself.
+Secondly Forth has a peculiar bootstrapping property.
+By that I mean that after writing a little bit of assembly to talk to the hardware and implement a few primitives, all the rest of the language and compiler is written in Forth itself.
+Remember I said before that Forth lacked IF-statements and loops?
+Well of course it doesn't really because such a lanuage would be useless, but my point was rather that IF-statements and loops are written in Forth itself.

 Now of course this is common in other languages as well, and in those languages we call them 'libraries'.
-For example in C, 'printf' is a library function written in C.  But in FORTH this goes way beyond mere libraries.
+For example in C, 'printf' is a library function written in C.  But in Forth this goes way beyond mere libraries.
 Can you imagine writing C's 'if' in C?
-And that brings me to my third reason: If you can write 'if' in FORTH, then why restrict yourself to the usual if/while/for/switch constructs?
+And that brings me to my third reason: If you can write 'if' in Forth, then why restrict yourself to the usual if/while/for/switch constructs?
 You want a construct that iterates over every other element in a list of numbers?
 You can add it to the language.
-What about an operator which pulls in variables directly from a configuration file and makes them available as FORTH variables?
+What about an operator which pulls in variables directly from a configuration file and makes them available as Forth variables?
 Or how about adding Makefile-like dependencies to the language?
-No problem in FORTH.
-How about modifying the FORTH compiler to allow complex inlining strategies -- simple.
+No problem in Forth.
+How about modifying the Forth compiler to allow complex inlining strategies -- simple.
 This concept isn't common in programming languages, but it has a name (in fact two names): "macros" (by which I mean LISP-style macros, not the lame C preprocessor) and "domain specific languages" (DSLs).

-This tutorial isn't about learning FORTH as the language.
-I'll point you to some references you should read if you're not familiar with using FORTH.
-This tutorial is about how to write FORTH.
-In fact, until you understand how FORTH is written, you'll have only a very superficial understanding of how to use it.
+This tutorial isn't about learning Forth as the language.
+I'll point you to some references you should read if you're not familiar with using Forth.
+This tutorial is about how to write Forth.
+In fact, until you understand how Forth is written, you'll have only a very superficial understanding of how to use it.

-So if you're not familiar with FORTH or want to refresh your memory here are some online references to read:
+So if you're not familiar with Forth or want to refresh your memory here are some online references to read:

 http://en.wikipedia.org/wiki/Forth_%28programming_language%29